 - Travel to Mustafa by taking the purple NE MRT line to Farrer Park.
 Walk through City Square Mall, stopping at the bathroom then for coffee or bubble tea, then head up to level one at the escalators at the other end.
 Go out there then right on Kitchener Link/Verdun Road to hit the middle of Mustafa between entrances 3 and 4.

-- Want the PDF version?
+Want the PDF version of this article?
 Mustafa Map.

 The last escalator here splits at level 2.
 You can continue up to level 3 and all the way up to the roof, but it is in the back right corner of level 2 to continue up.